SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Analysis

-We use the computed $A_x/E(B-V)$ values for the different filters from \cite{2011ApJ...737..103S} for $R_V = 3.1$ for all photometric extinction corrections.
-We use the \textit{extinction} \citep{barbary_kyle_2016_804967} python implementation of the \cite{1989ApJ...345..245C} extinction law to extinction correct all spectra.
+We used the computed $A_x/E(B-V)$ values for the different filters from \cite{2011ApJ...737..103S} for $R_V = 3.1$ for all photometric extinction corrections.
+We used the \textit{extinction} \citep{barbary_kyle_2016_804967} Python implementation of the \cite{1989ApJ...345..245C} extinction law to extinction-correct all spectra.

-\subsection{Comparison Datasets}
+\subsection{Comparison datasets}

-We compare the properties of \supernova{2019odp} against a selected sample of well-observed objects from the literature that are prototypes for the different supernova classes: \supernova{1998bw} (Ic-BL) and \supernova{iPTF13bvn} (Ib).
-We also include \supernova{2002ap} (Ic-BL) since it has the same peak-brightness and might be a more suitable comparison objects for \IcBL supernovae than the much brighter \supernova{1998bw}.
-We also include \supernova{2008D} (Ib) since it was a very close match spectroscopically and showed somewhat similar unusual behaviour right after discovery.
+We have compared the properties of \supernova{2019odp} against a selected sample of well-observed objects from the literature that are prototypes for the different supernova classes: \supernova{1998bw} (Ic-BL) and \supernova{iPTF13bvn} (Ib).
+We also included \supernova{2002ap} (Ic-BL), since it has the same peak brightness and might be a more suitable comparison object for \IcBL supernovae than the much brighter \supernova{1998bw}.
+We also included \supernova{2008D} (Ib), since it was a very close match spectroscopically and showed a somewhat similar unusual behaviour right after discovery.
 The adopted supernova parameters for the comparison objects are presented in \autoref{tab:ana:comparison:params}.